12ff806/12ff806.github.io/_posts/2017-07-09-debmirror.md

 Reference
 ---------

-[debmirror problem: gpgv: can't check signature: public key not found]
+[Debmirror problem: gpgv: can't check signature: public key not found]

-[how to build debian and ubuntu mirrors using debmirror]
+[How to build debian and ubuntu mirrors using debmirror]

-[debmirror problem: gpgv: can't check signature: public key not found]: http://lgallardo.com/en/2013/11/12/problema-de-debmirror-gpgv-cant-check-signature-public-key-not-found
+[Debmirror problem: gpgv: can't check signature: public key not found]: http://lgallardo.com/en/2013/11/12/problema-de-debmirror-gpgv-cant-check-signature-public-key-not-found
-[how to build debian and ubuntu mirrors using debmirror]: http://lgallardo.com/en/2012/12/06/como-crear-un-mirror-de-debian-y-ubuntu-con-debmirror
+[How to build debian and ubuntu mirrors using debmirror]: http://lgallardo.com/en/2012/12/06/como-crear-un-mirror-de-debian-y-ubuntu-con-debmirror